andrewwschwartz/ElementalVR/README.md

 # ElementalVR
-This wasthe first Unity application and VR application that I ever made in a sense.
+This was the first Unity application and VR application that I ever made in a sense.
 Very janky so don't be impressed.

 Here's a description of the app: